Realignment of the charge-density wave in TiSe$_2$ by variation of the conduction band population: Introduction

 Charge-density waves (CDWs) have attracted much interest since their discovery in transition-metal dichalcogenides (TMDCs) almost four decades ago \cite{Wilson_CDW_TMDCs}.
 The question what drives these systems into a distorted state of high correlation has not only been a matter of discussion in condensed matter physics ever since, but has also engaged the non-linear dynamics community \cite{Strogatz_predicted_power_laws}.
 TiSe$_2$ is a particularly well-known representative of the TMDCs, exhibiting a CDW phase for which various driving forces have been proposed, such as an excitonic insulator transition \cite{Wilson_Excitonic}, a Jahn-Teller effect \cite{Anderson_Jahn-Teller}, electron correlation \cite{zhu_origin_2012} and exciton-phonon coupling \cite{Wezel_exciton_phonon, Monney_excitons_PLD}.
 The nature of its initial state as a semiconductor \cite{Rasch_PRL} or semi-metal \cite{Calandra_electronic_structure} is still under active discussion.
 As a model system for the CDW phase transition, TiSe$_2$ has recently awakened renewed interest upon the discovery of chirality \cite{ishioka_chiral_2010} and a superconducting phase, induced for instance by Cu-intercalation \cite{morosan_superconductivity_2006}, competing with the CDW phase.
+It was also argued that the chiral CDW actually requires a combination of excitonic insulator and electron-phonon coupling \cite{Zenker_Chiral_charge_order_TiSe2_2013}.